CBIIT/Chromosome_territories/README.md

 # Installation

-This section gives a complete installation path starting from a clean machine or clean conda environment.
+This section gives complete installation steps starting from a clean machine or a clean conda environment.

-The plugin is a napari plugin, so it should be installed into the same Python environment that will launch napari.
+The plugin is a napari plugin, so it should be installed into the **same Python environment that will launch napari**.

 ## 1. Install prerequisites